ahmadsoliman/EmbedIQ/memory-bank/progress.md

 3. ✅ Configure development environment with Docker Compose
 4. ✅ Create skeleton applications for backend and frontend
 5. 🔄 Implement database integration
+   - ✅ Basic SQLAlchemy models
+   - ✅ Database connection
+   - 🔄 Fix PostgreSQL image compatibility with ARM64
 6. 🔄 Connect frontend to API
 7. 🔄 Implement document processing
+8. 🔄 Integrate LightRAG for RAG capabilities
+   - ✅ Service implementation
+   - ✅ API endpoints
+   - 🔄 Testing and debugging

 ## Known Issues and Risks

 ### Technical Issues

+- PostgreSQL Docker image with pgvector and Apache AGE crashes on ARM64 architecture (Apple Silicon)
+- SQLAlchemy naming conflicts with 'metadata' attribute requiring renaming in models
 - Mock implementations in place of real embedding generation and LLM integration
 - File upload and document processing not yet implemented
 - Authentication system not yet implemented

 ### Potential Risks

+1. **Docker Image Compatibility**: PostgreSQL with vector extensions may have ongoing compatibility issues with ARM64 architecture
-1. **LLM Integration**: Potential challenges with integrating and optimizing LLM providers
+2. **LLM Integration**: Potential challenges with integrating and optimizing LLM providers
-2. **Vector Database Performance**: Need to ensure PostgreSQL with pgvector meets performance requirements
+3. **Vector Database Performance**: Need to ensure PostgreSQL with pgvector meets performance requirements
-3. **LLM API Costs**: Need to manage costs associated with LLM API usage
+4. **LLM API Costs**: Need to manage costs associated with LLM API usage
-4. **Scaling Challenges**: May face challenges when scaling to handle large document collections
+5. **Scaling Challenges**: May face challenges when scaling to handle large document collections

 ## Next Evaluation Point

-After completing the database integration and connecting the frontend to the API, we will evaluate progress and adjust the plan as needed.
+After resolving the PostgreSQL ARM64 compatibility issues and completing the LightRAG integration, we will evaluate progress and adjust the plan as needed.

 ## Metrics to Track